In this section

 You need to tell the insurer if you make any modifications to your car, for example, if you mechanically accessorise your car or change it from the manufacturer's original specifications this may allow an insurer to refuse a claim under the policy.

-The FOS can help with complaints or disputes about life insurance cover and some types of superannuation.
+AFCA can help with complaints or disputes about life insurance cover and some types of superannuation.
 Get legal advice before lodging a dispute with them.

 If your complaint is about private health insurance, which involves a private hospital or medical practitioners, the Private Health Insurance Ombudsman may help you.